-I am the full time receptionist at Mountainview Animal Hospital.
+I am one of the senior Receptionists at Mountainview Animal Hospital.
 Throughout my years I have grown up with a variety of animals from reptiles and rodents to dogs.That is why I have chosen this career path.
 The time that I have spent here I have greatly enjoyed.
 I am looking forward to getting to know you and your pets.
 I currently share my home with my husband Trevor, my son Connor, my yellow lab Molson, and my cats Chubbs & Elwood.

-I am the part-time daytime animal care attendant at Mountainview Animal Hospital.
+I am one of the Registered Veterinary Technicians at Mountainview Animal Hospital.

 I look forward to helping take great care of your pets.

 I share my home with my husband Mark, our daughter Jess, our dogs Sugar and Ben, our cat Nemo and guinea pigs Zara and Chloe.